SwedbankPay/swedbank-pay-design-guide-jekyll-theme/index.md

                       header='`{ "warning": "alert" }`{:.language-js}'
                       body='This is a **warning** alert with `<markdown/>`{:.language-html}.' %}

+# Jumbotron

+{% include jumbotron.html body='**This text** right here is of such utter importance it needs to be in a jumbo box with a jumbo font size.' %}

-# There's a horizontal rule below this.
+# There's a horizontal rule below this

 * * *

-# Here is an unordered list:
+# Here is an unordered list

 *   Item foo
 *   Item bar
 *   Item baz
 *   Item zip

-# And an ordered list:
+# And an ordered list

 1. Item one
 1. Item two